 I teach on the Master in Public Health and undergraduate medical MB ChB degrees, and offer MFPH exam support to the Yorkshire and Humber public health training scheme.

 I am interested in hearing from students who wish to pursue masters, MPhil or PhD projects that are focused on mathematical modelling in health or healthcare.

-I am an honorary consultant in public health medicine at Public Health England.
+I am an honorary clinical consultant in public health at Public Health England.

 I am a member of the Editorial Board of Medical Decision Making.

 Current and recent projects

 - Calibrated Agent Simulations for Combined Analysis of Drinking Etiologies (CASCADE): A US National Institutes of Health funded project on alcohol consumption (2016-2021).
 PI - Robin Purshouse.

 - Investigation of the association between alcohol outlet density and alcohol related hospital admission rates in England.
 Alcohol Research UK (Jan 2015 to Dec 2016).
 PI - Ravi Maheswaran.